Xplay: Original series

-G4's acquisition of TechTV led to staff layoffs and a poorly handled transition that strained relations with the new owners.
-In September 2004, X-Play relocated to Los Angeles; the new set was conceived as a modern apartment that meshed the personalities of Sessler and co-host Morgan Webb.
+In May 2004, Comcast acquired TechTV from Vulcan, and merged it with its video game network G4 to form G4techTV.
+The acquisition led to staff layoffs and what Sessler described as a poorly handled transition that strained relations with the new owners.
+In September 2004, X-Play relocated from San Francisco to Los Angeles; the new set was conceived as a modern apartment that meshed the personalities of Sessler and Webb.
+G4techTV would revert to G4 in February 2005.
 The crew's resistance to G4's culture inspired a creative peak, though a costly musical episode flopped.
-The limitations of television were highlighted by the rise of streaming platforms like YouTube and issues like the E3 2006 broadcast, which was interrupted by ads and FCC-mandated breaks, notably cutting off the Halo 3 reveal.
+The rise of streaming platforms like YouTube, which allowed trailers and video reviews to circulate more quickly, put X-Plays linear television format at a disadvantage.
+The program's E3 2006 broadcast was interrupted by ads and FCC-mandated breaks, notably cutting off the Halo 3 reveal, further highlighting the limitations of television.
 From this point forward, X-Play struggled with declining ratings, exclusive content battles, and the inability to compete with instant online content.

 On March 4, 2007, it was announced that the G4 studios in Santa Monica would close on April 15.
 Production of G4 programs was relocated to the studios of the E!
 Television Network situated elsewhere in the Los Angeles area.
 As a consequence, new sets had to be designed for X-Play, and many G4 employees involved in production were laid off.
 Tensions rose between G4 and E!, who clashed over cultural differences.
 On January 14, 2008, G4 commenced with a complete overhaul to the show's entire format, branding the move as X-Play "jumping to the next level".
-In December 2008, the show aired X-Large one-hour episodes every Tuesday, Thursday, and Friday.
-According to G4 television president Neil Tiles, this was an experimental change with the possibility of having all episodes run 60 minutes long sometime in the future where new segments were incorporated to see if X-Play could "go deeper than the current half hour show allows."
-Tiles also stated that the writers will be looking to add "more comedy" back into the program "as requested."
-Economic factors forced G4 to contract X-Play's schedule back down to only three original episodes per week, starting on March 2, 2009; in addition, the show's timeslot was moved out of prime-time to 6:30 p.m.
-EST and a number of X-Play staff members were laid off.
+In December 2008, the show aired X-Large one-hour episodes for the month.
+Economic factors forced G4 to contract X-Play's schedule down to three nights a week starting on March 2, 2009; in addition, the show's timeslot was moved out of prime-time, and a number of X-Play staff members were laid off.

-On October 26, 2012, G4 announced that X-Play would cease production after 2012.
-The program ran for a total of approximately 1,300 episodes.
+Sessler departed in 2012, with his final episode airing on April 25.
+Blair Herter acted as Webb's co-host for the remainder of the program's run.
+On October 26, 2012, G4 announced the end of production for X-Play as part of a brand overhaul, with a series of farewell episodes airing through the year's end.
+The program ran for 1,378 episodes, with the series finale airing on January 23, 2013.